May 16 2023

 The digital signage installation phase includes the hardware and software configurations.

 The time taken to install a digital signage system depends on the size & location of your screen and the complexity of the project.
-For example, setting up a 3D digital billboard or an interactive display would definitely take more time than setting up a simple signage monitor.
+An on-premise digital signage solution in place of a cloud-based one, for example, will take more installation time since it requires more security integrations.

 Typically, it will take you 7-8 hours to install the 5-10 displays, configure the internet and the boot the digital signage software.